wavefrontHQ/docs/pages/doc/csp_users_roles.md

 Assigning roles to groups of users is most efficient and least error prone.
 It's possible to assign a role to an individual account -- that might make sense during a POC.

-VMware Cloud services includes **built-in service roles** for each service on the platform, including Operations for Applications service roles.
+VMware Cloud services includes built-in **service roles** for each service on the platform, including Operations for Applications service roles.
 Additionally, VMware Cloud services supports **custom roles**.

 - A role can be assigned for a certain time period or without an expiration date.
+- At least one Operations for Applications service role is required for a user to have access to the Operations for Applications service instance.
+Custom roles are optional.
 - In a multi-tenant environment, a user can have different service roles for the different Operations for Applications service instances (tenants).
-Custom roles apply to **all** tenants.
+Custom roles apply to **all** tenants for which the user has a service role.

 The VMware Cloud Services Console **Roles** page lists all service roles and custom roles in your VMware Cloud organization.
 To navigate to this page: